2017 Bohemian F.C. season

 The 2017 season was Bohemian F.C.'s 127th year in existence as a football club.
 The club participated in the League of Ireland Premier Division, the FAI Cup, the EA Sports Cup.

 Club

 Kits

-Tailored by Hummel, the new shirt features the club's traditional red and black stripes, a new round collar, and the back of the jersey featured the famous club sign from Dalymount Lane.
+Tailored by Hummel, the new shirt featured the club's traditional red and black stripes, a new round collar, and the back of the jersey featured the famous club sign from Dalymount Lane.